alexbesir/mbs-tracker/README.md

 - OpenCV (version 2.4.8. or above)
 - MexOpenCV (http://www.cs.stonybrook.edu/~kyamagu/mexopencv/)

-Aslo, the tracker may be integrated to the VOT2013-toolkit (http://www.votchallenge.net/vot2013/).
+Also, the tracker may be integrated to the VOT2013-toolkit (http://www.votchallenge.net/vot2013/).
 The wrapper and all required configuration files are provided int the `vot2013-toolkit-integration` directory.